Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead

 giphy-4

 5. Redheads have fiery tempers.
 There is no actual research to defend the myth that redheads have more volatile tempers than other hair colors.
 The color red is often associated with danger and passion, so maybe that is how this myth came to be, but redheads are as diverse as anyone else, and we all have our own unique temperaments.
-However, if I have to hear one more person tell me that I have no soul, I’m definitely going to start seeing red.
+However, if I have to hear one more person tell me that I have no soul, I’m going to start seeing red.

 giphy-5